xuqi2024/openflexure-microscope/docs/why_led_resistor.md

 ## Calculating the right resistance

-To calculate the right resistor value, we simply use Ohm's law, V=IR.
-In this case, the voltage V is 5v minus the operating voltage of your LED, typically 3.2v for a white LED, giving us 1.8v.
-The operating current of the LED I then sets the required resistance: R=V/I.  For 30mA current, we therefore need R=1.8/0.03=60 ohms.
-We specify 150 ohms to drive the LED below its maximum current rating - we don't need the extra brightness, and it saves on power and heat.
+To calculate the right resistor value, we simply use Ohm's law, $`V=IR`$.
+In this case, the voltage $`V`$ is 5v minus the operating voltage of your LED, typically 3.2v for a white LED, giving us 1.8v.
+The operating current of the LED I then sets the required resistance: $`R=V/I`$.
+For 30mA current, we therefore need $`R=1.8/0.03=60`$ Ohms.
+We specify 150 Ohms to drive the LED below its maximum current rating - we don't need the extra brightness, and it saves on power and heat.

 ## Flicker and better drive electronics